Updated: August 13, 2022.

 The take-home message is that your website needs to be mobile-friendly!
 Let’s now check if it really is.

-How to check if a website is mobile-friendly: 5 ways
+How to check if a website is friendly in 5 ways

 Here are 3 very quick methods to check the mobile-friendliness of a website.